Josue-T/riot_ynh/doc/DISCLAIMER.md

 ### Multi-users support

-Now this application support the SSO.
-If you want to use the sso you need to define the path to the default homeserver as your homeserver witch is installed on your YunoHost instance.
+This application support the SSO.
+If you want to use the SSO, you need to define the path to the default homeserver as your homeserver witch is installed on your YunoHost instance.

 ## Additional informations